pattern-lab/website/docs/pattern-states.md

 ## Adding Customized States

 The three default states included with Pattern Lab might not be enough for everyone.
 To add customized states you should modify your own CSS files. **DO NOT** modify pattern states in `public/`.
 You cannot be assured these files won't be overwritten.
-Adding

 You can use the following as your CSS template for new pattern states: